kaylynsanbower/hospital-yelp-data/README.md

 The raw data used in these code files is pulled from Yelp using the code detailed in this [Jupiter Notebook] (link to pablo's notebook.)

 ## Code Files
-The master code file (0-hospital-yelp-data.R) runs all of the subsequent raw code files (files number 1 through 6).
+The master code file (0-hospital-yelp-data.R) runs all of the subsequent raw code files (files number 1 through 5).
 The raw code files are written such that they can each be run independently, but one can rely on the master code file (0-hospital-yelp-data.R) to take the data from raw to final form.

 Collectively, the code files complete the following steps.
 1.   **Match Yelp hospitals to those listed in AHA data** -- Hospital information from the AHA annual survey data was used to pull the hospital profiles and reviews on Yelp.com.
-However, to ensure that the profi
+Files 1 through 3 use a series of processes to ensure that the profiles pulled from Yelp are attributed to the correct hospital.

-## Raw Code Files
+2.   **Combine lists of Yelp/AHA hospital matches** -- After reviewing the hospitals, file 4 combines the lists of matched hospitals and then limits the data to hospitals that only have one matching Yelp profile.
+There were 44 hospitals that had multiple Yelp profiles and were eliminated from the dataset.
-- In code file 4, we drop any hospitals that have more than one matched Yelp profile.
-This eliminates a total of 44 hospitals.
+3. **Limit review data to matched hospitals** -- File 5 uses the list of matched hospitals to eliminate reviews for hospitals that were not matched.
+The file also generates new variables that are needed for analysis.